Engelberg

 The hotel is still in operation.
 It's a 3-star hotel.

-As an aside, the small funicular that used to go up to the hotel was demolished in 2008 after 100 years of loyal service.
-It was replaced by an elevator (certainly more practical, but also less romantic).
+As a side note, the small funicular that used to go up to the hotel was demolished in 2008 after 100 years of faithful service.
+It was replaced by a lift (certainly more practical, but also less romantic).

 More photos of Engelberg here